caseymcgon/NFLPlayoffFantasyFootball/README.md

 ### 2024: Back to Streamlit
 - changed from a .venv to conda
-- Added config files to make new years less work to maintain
+- Added yearly_settings.jso (config files) to make new years less work to maintain

 ###### TODO (This Year)

-- Add yearly_settings.json file to handle config & avoid duplicating files next year
+- sign in to git!!

 - determine if I should use nflscrapy or go back to scraping myself

+--> Check that basic setup works for 2024

+- differentiate WC_scrape.py from streamlit_results.py -- why both?
+Maybe have 1 be a file of functions, the other calls those functions

 - L113 of streamlit_form.py: remove hard-coding (base it on dt v. deadline)